-- Improper fraternization with students using Facebook and similar internet sites or social networks, or via cell phone, texting or telephone.

-- a) All electronic contacts with students should be through the district's computer and telephone systems, except in emergency situations. - b) All contact and messages by coaches with team members shall be sent to all team members or to team captains, except for messages concerning medical or academic privacy matters, in which case the messages will be copied to the athletic director and the school principal.
-It is appropriate for teachers and/or coaches to send a group mail e-mail alert to notify parents of club or sport cancellations or time changes using an official school e-mail account unless an urgent situation requires the use of a personal e-mail account as noted above. - Teachers, staff and coaches may not list current students as "friends" on networking sites. - Staff/teachers/coaches shall not respond to social network invitations from current students. - Teachers, staff and coaches will not give out their private cell phone or home phone numbers without prior approval of the District or as noted above. - Teachers may not access their personal email accounts except to access a calendar such as Google Calendar to schedule appointments with a parent or a student or private Facebook accounts using school district computer resources. - Posting items with sexual content. - Posting items exhibiting or advocating use of drugs and alcohol. - Posting examples of inappropriate behavior from other districts as behavior to avoid
+- Improper interactions with students using social media and similar internet sites, social networks, or via smartphone or other electronic communication devices. - a) All electronic contacts with students should be through the district's computer and telephone systems, except in emergency situations. - b) All contact and messages by coaches with team members shall be sent to all team members or to team captains, except for messages concerning medical or academic privacy matters, in which case the messages will be copied to the athletic director and the school principal.
+It is appropriate for teachers and/or coaches to send a group mail email alert to notify parents/guardians of club or sport cancellations or time changes using an official school email account unless an urgent situation requires the use of a personal email account as noted above. - Teachers, staff and coaches may not list current students as "friends" on networking sites. - Staff/teachers/coaches shall not respond to social network invitations from current students. - Teachers, staff and coaches will not give out their private cell phone or home phone numbers without prior approval of the District or as noted above. - Teachers may not access their personal email accounts except to access a calendar such as Google Calendar to schedule appointments with a parent or a student or private social networking accounts using school district computer resources. - Posting items with sexual content. - Posting items exhibiting or advocating use of drugs and alcohol. - Posting examples of inappropriate behavior from other districts as behavior to avoid.